423s23/G4-DrRx/README.md

 * When a new version of the software is created, documentation and artifacts will be updated and the executable file will be updated to run the most recent version of the software.

 ### Bugs
-* All bugs, bug resolutions and pending features will be tracked in the GitHub issues tab.
+* All bugs/issues are tracked and archived under the Issues tab on the Github repository.
+Known issues are considered prioritized over new features.

 ## Layout